AI Master’s: Building Ontario’s Ecosystem

 Benefits of Program Recognition

-Programs recognized by Vector will be identified as academic partners and listed on Vector’s website as part of the AI Master’s initiative.
+Programs recognized by Vector will be listed on our website as Vector recognized master’s programs.
 Programs may highlight that they have been recognized by the Vector Institute as delivering a curriculum that equips graduates with the skills and competencies sought by industry.

 Students enrolled in recognized programs can take advantage of: